 Welcome to the Workshop

-Do come in and have a look round, but mind where you tread - the management accept no responsibility for bruised toes or paint-splattered trousers.
+Do come in and have a look round - but mind where you tread!
+The management accepts no responsibility for bruised toes or paint-splattered trousers.

-This is the page where ideas, which may or may not be going somewhere, are deposited in a fairly random way.
-We have also included a bit of background information on some of the more curious things that we have produced, and/or plan to produce shortly.
+This is the page where ideas - some promising, some slightly peculiar - are deposited in a fairly random way.
+We've also included a bit of background on some of the more curious things we've produced, and a few we plan to unleash shortly.

-If you have an interest in ornithology, you may be interested in the evolution of the Windy Duck (see 'Print & Build' page for a free downloadable template).
-Incidentally, if you manage to build your own Windy Duck, especially if it was a 'colour-it-yourself' version, do let us know - we could always start a duck hall of fame...
+Into ornithology?
+You may be interested in the evolution of the Windy Duck (see the 'Print & Build' page for a free downloadable template).
+If you manage to build your own Windy Duck - especially if it was a colour-it-yourself version, do let us know - we could always start a duck hall of fame...

 Fieldhouse Engineering Challenges